Take a tour of the report Filters pane

 Reset filter to default

-If you want to back out of all changes you've made to the filters, select the Reset icon from the top menu bar.
+If you don't want to keep the changes you've made to the filters, select the Reset icon from the top menu bar.
 This selection reverts the filters to their original state, as set by the report designer.

 Clear a filter